Bharti Singh

-Bharti Singh (born 3 July 1984) is an Indian comedian and television personality.
-Singh has created numerous comedy shows as well as hosted various award shows.
-She participated in the reality shows Jhalak Dikhhla Jaa 5 (2012), Nach Baliye 8 (2017), and Fear Factor: Khatron Ke Khiladi 9 (2019).
-In 2019, she appeared on Khatra Khatra Khatra, a show conceptualised by her husband Haarsh Limbachiyaa for Colors TV.
+Bharti Singh (born 3 July 1984) is an Indian comedian, actress, host and television personality primarily works in Hindi cinema.
+She has participated in the reality shows Jhalak Dikhhla Jaa 5 (2012), Nach Baliye 8 (2017), and Fear Factor: Khatron Ke Khiladi 9 (2019).
+In 2019, she appeared on Khatra Khatra Khatra, a show conceptualised by her with husband Haarsh Limbachiyaa for Colors TV.
 Since 2016, Singh has appeared in Forbes Indias celebrity 100 list.

 Early life

 Bharti was born on 3 July 1984 in Amritsar, Punjab, to a Punjabi family.
 Both of Singh's parents are from Punjab, with her father having ancestry from Nepal.
 Her father died when she was two years old.
 Singh has two older siblings, a brother and a sister.
 She is a graduate of the BBK DAV College for Women, Amritsar.

 Career

 Bharti was the second runner-up in the stand-up comedy reality series The Great Indian Laughter Challenge on STAR One, where she received critical acclaim for her child character named Lalli.
 She then appeared as a contestant on Comedy Circus.
 She co-hosted the show Comedy Nights Bachao with Krishna Abhishek.

 In 2011, she acted in the TV series Pyaar Mein Twist on STAR Plus, and later appeared as a contestant on the 2012 celebrity dance reality show Jhalak Dikhhla Jaa 5.
 In 2012, she hosted the television show Sau Saal Cinema Ke, which premiered on Star Plus, alongside Karan Tacker, Ragini Khanna and Shruti Ulfat.
 She also appeared as a guest on MasterChef India.

 From 2014 through 2016, she hosted seasons 5 through 7 of India's Got Talent.
 In 2017, she participated in Nach Baliye 8 on Star Plus alongside Haarsh Limbachiyaa, and finished in sixth place.
 In 2018, she appeared as a guest on the reality shows Dance Deewane and Bigg Boss 12, both on Colors TV.
 In the same year, she returned to host India's Got Talent 8, and appeared on the comedy show The Kapil Sharma Show on Sony TV as Titli Yadav.
 In 2019, she participated in Fear Factor: Khatron Ke Khiladi 9 on Colors TV along with Haarsh Limbachiyaa.

 In 2020, Bharti hosted Sony TV's India's Best Dancer and Colors TV's Hum Tum Aur Quarantine along with Haarsh Limbachiyaa.
 She also participated in Fear Factor: Khatron Ke Khiladi – Made in India and emerged as the fourth runner-up.

 In 2022, she hosted Colors TV's show Hunarbaaz: Desh Ki Shaan, along with Haarsh Limbachiyaa.

 In 2024, she hosted Colors TV's show called Laughter Chef which gained great popularity among audience.